 Absorptive Materials

-- Carpets and Rugs: Naturally absorb sound waves in living spaces.
+- Carpets and Rugs: Soft floor coverings naturally absorb sound waves in living spaces, reducing footfall noise and minimizing echo.

 Blocking Materials

-- Mass Loaded Vinyl (MLV): A dense material effective for walls, ceilings, and floors.
+- Mass Loaded Vinyl (MLV): A dense, flexible material effective at blocking sound transmission when applied to walls, ceilings, and floors.
+Its high mass inhibits sound wave penetration.

-- Double-Glazed Windows: Creates a noise barrier by adding insulating layers.
+- Double-Glazed Windows: Creates a noise barrier by adding an insulating air gap between two panes of glass.

 How to Decide Between Absorption and Blocking